Skip to main content

 More detail

-Join its curator Brendan Carr as he visits some of the key sites in Reading’s post-war ICT industry development.
-Reading's evolution into one of Europe's most important tech clusters and its position at the beating heart of the Thames Silicon Valley, did not come about by chance.
+Today one of Europe's most important tech clusters, Reading's position at the beating heart of the Thames Silicon Valley, did not come about by chance.
 Historical forces in Reading created the conditions that would attract computing and hi- tech industries, bringing about a digital revolution with parallels to the industrial revolution of the 19th century.
 Drawing from original research of this previously unchartered local history, walkers will gain fresh perspective on Reading's built environment and the special place our town has in the history and future of UK computing and technology.

 Starting from Town Hall square, the 2 km town centre route includes a riverside stroll, taking in some of Reading's contemporary architecture and hidden surprises in older parts of town.
-The journey will pass the sites and office buildings that have been home to firms instrumental in establishing the town's hi-tech reputation from the early 1960s onwards.
-Toilets at the start.
-Steady footwear and check weather forecast for rain, to dress accordingly.
+The journey will pass the sites and office buildings that have been home to the companies instrumental in establishing the town's hi-tech reputation from the early 1960s onwards.

 Walk length / difficulty / accessibility

-2km / 2 hours / Medium / Not wheelchair accessible / Not family friendly
+2 km / 1 mile / 2 hours / easy / not wheelchair accessible

 Ticket price